haskell/criterion/README.markdown

 * The simple API hides a lot of automation and details that you shouldn't need to worry about.

-* Sophisticated, high-resolution analysis can accurately measure operations that run in as little as a few hundred picoseconds.
+* Sophisticated, high-resolution analysis which can accurately measure operations that run in as little as a few hundred picoseconds.

-* [Output to active HTML](https://hackage.haskell.org/package/criterion/src/www/report.html) (with Javascript charts), CSV, and JSON.
+* [Output to active HTML](https://hackage.haskell.org/package/criterion/src/www/report.html) (with JavaScript charts), CSV, and JSON.
 Write your own report templates to customize exactly how your results are presented.

-* Linear regression model allows measurement of the effects of garbage collection and other factors.
+* Linear regression model that allows measuring the effects of garbage collection and other factors.

 * Measurements are cross-validated to ensure that sources of